-This post deals with the mass balance aplied to a distillation column.
-This has to do with something called fractional distillation.
-As you may know in this kind of operation, the column top section is called: rectifying section; while that of the bottom is called: stripping section; provided the feed is in the middle plate.
+This post deals with the mass balance applied to a distillation column.
+This concerns something called fractional distillation.
+As you may know, in this kind of operation, the column top section is called the rectifying section, while the bottom section is called the stripping section, provided the feed is in the middle plate.

 Mass balance on the rectifying section

 Or better said, on the plates of the top section.
-This applies for a binary mixture.
+This applies to a binary mixture.
 In Fig. 01 a general representation of this is presented.

 - All plates are numbered from the top